aaoafk/mac_address_finder/README.md

 The case needed three openings (one for the switch, one for the battery charger's port, and one for the screen), a holder for the rechargable battery, and a holder for the main board.
 We used Rhinoceros as our 3D modeling software to create the case.
 Our final prototype was 3D printed using a Markforged Onyx Series 3D printer with a black nylon material.
 The file containing the model for the case can be found in the repository.

 **Assembly**
+The cicruit for this board was built using this schematic:

 ## Future Extensions